Anthocleista madagascariensis

 Anthocleista madagascariensis is a species of plant in the Gentianaceae family.
 It is a tree that is widespread throughout the evergreen forests of Madagascar.

 Description

-Anthocleista madagascariensis is a medium sized tree that grows up to 8 meters tall.
-It grows in humid to semi-humid evergreen forests from 0 to 1700 meters from sea level.
+Anthocleista madagascariensis is a medium sized tree that grows up to 8 m tall.
+It grows in humid to semi-humid evergreen forests from 0 to 1700 m from sea level.

 Taxonomy

 Anthocleista madagascariensis was first named and described by John Gilbert Baker in 1882.